Away from the busy coast of Montenegro, the picturesque Durmitor National Park is like a playground for nature seekers.

 It’s difficult to go hiking in Durmitor National Park without seeing one of its 18 glacial lakes.
 In fact, most of the trailheads start at the magical Crno Jezero (Black Lake).

-Don’t feel like you need to finish there though, there’s still 17 other lakes throughout the park.
+Don’t feel like you need to finish there, though; there are still 17 other lakes throughout the park.
 Most of the longer hikes will take you by these.

 HANGING OUT AT TARA RIVER CANYON IS A TREAT